metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Clojure offers a vast standard library capable to manipulate all kind of sequences.
 The task of a developer reduces to _use_ the library vs. writing her own code.
 This way the solution is better: approved, used and reused by a community vs the brainchild of a single individual.

+The Clojure way simplifies problem solving to a single task: find the best sequences.
+The rest is handled by previous wisdom.

 I use the same approach in writing React component functions.

 I start with the data (props), then create sequences from props, where I apply &mdash; ideally &mdash; standard functions.